The Friends Organization

 The historic meeting house in the Old Center of North Andover is considered an iconic structure in North Andover and the Merrimack Valley, with its steeple and façade serving as a welcoming beacon day and at night.
 The existing structure, the fifth Meeting House, was built in 1836.
 It is part of the Old Center District of North Andover and is included in the National Historic Register and the local Historic District Register.

-The 1836 Meeting House provides space to the North Parish Unitarian Universalist congregation, the Great Pond Buddhist Sangha, the Jewish congregation Ahavat Olam during the High Holy Days and The Peoples’ Pantry community food assistance.
-It is also used by community organizations and for community events such as Red Cross Blood Drives, the monthly Crossroads Concert Series and other community-wide concerts, Bread and Roses meal preparation, McVagly weekly GBLTQ Youth Support Group, AlAnon weekly support groups, Community InRoads (501c3), the North Andover Thrift Store (501c3), nonprofit retreats, events, and workshops open to the community.
+The Meeting House is also used by several community organizations and for community events.
+These include Red Cross Blood Drives, the monthly Crossroads Concert Series and other community-wide concerts, Bread and Roses meal preparation, a weekly McVagly GBLTQ Youth Support Group, multiple AA and AlAnon support groups, Community InRoads (501c3), nonprofit retreats, events, and workshops open to the community.

 Meeting House History